777GE90/pokedex/README.md

 - Use the Python logging module to add logging throughout the API.
 - Would create a third parent abstract class called ApiWrapper that both the FunTranslationAPIWrapper and PokeAPIWrapper classes inherit from to remove duplication.
 - Would not be developing on main / master branch.
+- Add gunicorn log config file to ensure the logs are outputted to the container.